 On any appeal, the Provincial Tribunal may affirm, modify, or set aside any finding and/or order of a lower tribunal in respect of which the appeal was brought only as provided in this section.

-Appeal on the ground that a finding is not supported by the weight of the evidence.
+Appeal on the ground that a finding is not supported by the evidence.
 The Provincial Tribunal must affirm any finding that a charge in the Presentment has been proved unless it concludes that the finding has no rational basis, in which case the Provincial Tribunal may set aside the finding or modify it to conform to the evidence presented to the lower tribunal.
-If the Provincial Tribunal admits newly discovered evidence as provided in section 2.3(a) of this canon, and concludes that the evidence has sufficient credibility and importance that it would, if considered by the lower tribunal in the light of all other pertinent evidence, likely produce a substantially more favorable result for the Appellant, then the Provincial Tribunal must order that the Presentment (or relevant part thereof) be reheard by a new panel of the lower tribunal.
+If the Provincial Tribunal admits newly discovered evidence as provided in section 2.3(a) of this canon, and concludes that the evidence has sufficient credibility and importance that it would, if considered by the lower tribunal in the light of all other pertinent evidence, likely produce a substantially more favorable result for the Appellant, then the Provincial Tribunal shall order that the Presentment (or relevant part thereof) be reheard by a new panel of the lower tribunal.

 Appeal on the ground that a sentencing order is excessive.
-The Provincial Tribunal must affirm the sentencing order unless it determines that the tribunal below abused its discretion, that its sentence resulted in a miscarriage of justice, or that the sentence imposed is no longer appropriate in light of the remaining findings after one or more findings have been set aside or modified as provided in this section 3.1, in which case the Provincial Tribunal may set aside or modify the sentencing order.
+The Provincial Tribunal must affirm the sentencing order unless it determines that the tribunal below abused its discretion, that its sentence resulted in a miscarriage of justice, or that the sentence imposed is no longer appropriate in light of the remaining findings after one or more findings have been set aside or modified as provided in this section 1, in which case the Provincial Tribunal may set aside or modify the sentencing order.

-Appeal on the ground that a finding and/or order is defective because of a serious legal or procedural error.
-The Provincial Tribunal must affirm the finding and/or order that is the subject of appeal unless the Provincial Tribunal determines that there was a serious legal or procedural error, and that in its absence it is likely that there would have been a substantially more favorable result for the Appellant, in which case the Provincial Tribunal must order that the Presentment (or relevant part thereof) be reheard by a new panel of the lower tribunal.
+Appeal on the ground that a finding and/or order is defective because of a serious procedural error.
+The Provincial Tribunal must affirm the finding and/or order that is the subject of appeal unless the Provincial Tribunal determines that there was a serious procedural error, and that in its absence it is likely that there would have been a substantially more favorable result for the Appellant, in which case the Provincial Tribunal must order that the Presentment (or relevant part thereof) be reheard by a new panel of the lower tribunal.

 Appeal on any ground permitted by section 1.1 of this canon.
 If the Provincial Tribunal, in its absolute discretion, determines that it is necessary due to extraordinary circumstances and to avoid manifest injustice to the Appellant, it may order that the Presentment (or any part thereof) that resulted in the finding and/or order in respect of which the appeal was brought be reheard by a new panel of the lower tribunal.